 What is the best graphics card?
 Looking for NVIDIA graphics cards or perhaps AMD graphics cards?
-Looking for new graphics card 2017?
-Below are the best graphics cards for every purpose, including gaming, everyday use, watching movies, working, movie rendering, 3D graphics rendering, etc. So without further ado, we now present the best graphics cards for PC, VR and everything else.
+Looking for a new graphics card 2017?
+Below are the best graphics cards for every purpose, including everyday use, watching movies, working, movie rendering, and 3D graphics rendering – but mostly gaming.
+So without further ado, we now present the best graphics cards for PC, VR and everything else.

 Best Graphics Card 2017

 |Entry-level Graphics Card||NVIDIA GeForce GT 1030||2 GB GDDR5||1227 MHz||6008 MHz||300W|

 |AMD Radeon RX 550||2 GB GDDR5||1183 MHz||7000 MHz||400W|

 |Best Budget Graphics Card||AMD Radeon RX 460||4 GB GDDR5||1220 MHz||7000 MHz||400W|

 |NVIDIA GeForce GTX 1050 Ti||4 GB GDDR5||1354 MHz||7008 MHz||300W|

 |Mid-Tier Graphics Card||AMD Radeon RX 570||4 GB GDDR5||1245 MHz||7000 MHz||450W|

 |NVIDIA GeForce GTX 1060-6GB||6 GB GDDR5||1569 MHz||8008 MHz||400W|